magnusdanielson/au-office-ui/README.md

 Install with
 `au install @dunite/au-office-ui`

-It is not necessery/no point in calling the .plugin method.
-All components must be manually loaded with a call to .globalResources() or by adding a `<require from="@dunite/au-office-ui/resources/elements/Surfaces/DuPanel"></require>` tag to your html view.
+It is necessery to calling the .plugin method.
+All components must also be manually loaded with a call to .globalResources() or by adding a `<require from="@dunite/au-office-ui/resources/elements/Surfaces/DuPanel"></require>` tag to your html view.

 ```
 export function configure(aurelia: Aurelia) {